LeBombusP/LeBombusPwebsite/README.md

 # LeBombusP Website

-My simple websirte made with React then ported to Svelte then remade in React (again) and then remade again in SvelteKit.
+My simple website made with React then ported to Svelte then remade in React (again) and then remade again in SvelteKit.
 _I've had enough_

-## Old branches are avalible but i don't recommend looking at that code, it's a mess.
+## Old branches are available but i don't recommend looking at that code, it's a mess.

 Current branch is even more of a mess but it's still better than the old ones (if that makes sense).